What is Aftcasting?

-Order "Unveiling the Retirement Myth", 525 pages of jam-packed information about retirement income planning based on non-Gaussian philosophy, including numerous worked examples.
-Now, the printable pdf version is also available.
+Order "Unveiling the Retirement Myth", my 525-page book about retirement income planning based on non-Gaussian philosophy, including numerous worked examples.
+Paperback version is sold out; only the pdf version is available to purchase.
 Discussion forum: Bogleheads.
 Comprehensive review by Steve Thorpe.

-While we agree with others whole-heartedly that the past performance is not necessarily indicate the future performance, designing a retirement plan based on the sequence of events as it actually happened in the black swan situations of the past, can prepare and enable the retiree for a more successful retirement.
+While I agree whole-heartedly that the past performance does not necessarily indicate the future performance, designing a retirement plan that includes the black swan situations of the past, can prepare you better for a successful retirement.

 Over the next ten years, over 80 million North Americans are hoping to retire.